edwardwufast/mycurrency/README.md

 ```
 You have to allow the program to access excell file first by click 'yes' when excel ask you.

+If you get no aem module error, try reinstall appscript.

 2. Provide suggestion to buy or sell your currency.
 ```
 suggest <currency>